shipshapecode/shepherd/index.md

     });
   },
   ```
-- `classes`: Extra classes to add to the step.  `shepherd-theme-arrows` will give you our theme.
+- `classes`: A string of extra classes to add to the step's content element.
 - `buttons`: An array of buttons to add to the step.
 These will be rendered in a footer below the main body text.
 Each button in the array is an object of the format:
   - `text`: The HTML text of the button
   - `classes`: Extra classes to apply to the `<a>`